 Upon successful mastery of this course, you will be able to:

 - Identify the rationale for STEM/STEAM education in K-12 classrooms.

 - Identify how Project Based Learning can be considered an extension of STEM learning.

 - Analyze a STEM lesson in comparison to a traditional math or science lesson and in relation to the Next Generation Science standards.

 - Evaluate possible STEM lessons for their effectiveness in teaching science,technology, engineering, and math.

-- Adapt or design a STEM/STEAM lesson for use in a PreK-6 classroom which incorporate procedures to ensure strong classroom management and lesson delivery
+- Adapt or design a STEM/STEAM lesson for use in a PreK-6 classroom which incorporates procedures to ensure strong classroom management and lesson delivery.

 Who Should Enroll?